zo0r/react-native-push-notification/trouble-shooting.md

 }
 ```

-The crucial bit is presence of the _data_ field.
-Your app will receive something like:
+The crucial bit is presence of the `data` field.
+Your RN/JS app will receive something like:

 ```json
 {